cafferychen777/ggpicrust2/README.md

 If you use *ggpicrust2* in your research, please cite the following
 paper:

-Chen Yang, Aaron Burberry, Jiahao Mai, Liangliang Zhang.
-(2023).
+Chen Yang, Aaron Burberry, Xuan Cao, Jiahao Mai, Liangliang Zhang.
-[ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization.](https://arxiv.org/abs/2303.10388) arXiv preprint arXiv:2303.10388.
+(2023). [ggpicrust2: an R package for PICRUSt2 predicted functional
+profile analysis and visualization.](https://arxiv.org/abs/2303.10388) arXiv preprint arXiv:2303.10388.

-BibTeX entry: @misc{yang2023ggpicrust2, title={ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization}, author={Chen Yang and Aaron Burberry and Jiahao Mai and Liangliang Zhang}, year={2023}, eprint={2303.10388}, archivePrefix={arXiv}, primaryClass={stat.AP} }
+BibTeX entry: @misc{yang2023ggpicrust2, title={ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization}, author={Chen Yang and Aaron Burberry and Jiahao Mai and Xuan Cao and Liangliang Zhang}, year={2023}, eprint={2303.10388}, archivePrefix={arXiv}, primaryClass={stat.AP} }

 You can also find the paper on [ResearchGate](https://www.researchgate.net/publication/369380349_ggpicrust2_an_R_package_for_PICRUSt2_predicted_functional_profile_analysis_and_visualization).